-My name is Dawn Yuster, and I am the Director of Advocates for Children of New York's ("AFC's") School Justice Project.
+My name is Rohini Singh, and I am the Assistant Director of Advocates for Children of New York's ("AFC's") School Justice Project.
 For 50 years, Advocates for Children has worked to ensure a high-quality education for New York students who face barriers to academic success, focusing on students from low-income backgrounds.
 We speak out for students whose needs are often overlooked, such as students with disabilities, students with mental health needs, students involved in the juvenile or criminal legal system, students from immigrant families, and students who are homeless or in foster care.
-AFC is also a member of Dignity in Schools Campaign-New York ("DSC-NY"), a coalition of youth, parents, educators, and advocates dedicated to shifting the culture of New York City schools away from punishment and exclusion and towards positive approaches to discipline and safety, and the Campaign for Effective Behavior Supports in Schools, a coalition that supports increasing student access to mental health services, improving staff training, and creating systemic policies to end the New York City Department of Education's ("DOE's") reliance on punitive, exclusionary practices like the use of Emergency Medical Services ("EMS"), police intervention, and student suspensions to respond to students in behavioral crisis or students with significant mental health needs.
+AFC is a member of Dignity in Schools Campaign-New York ("DSC-NY"), a coalition of youth, parents, educators, and advocates dedicated to shifting the culture of New York City schools away from punishment and exclusion and towards positive approaches to discipline and safety.
+We are also a member of the Campaign for Effective Behavior Supports in Schools, a coalition that supports increasing student access to mental health services, improving staff training, and creating systemic policies to end the New York City Department of Education's ("DOE's") reliance on punitive, exclusionary practices like the use of Emergency Medical Services ("EMS"), police intervention, and student suspensions to respond to students in behavioral crisis or students with significant mental health needs.

-We are here today to discuss the youth mental health crisis and urgent need for a comprehensive system to ensure that our young people have access to and receive behavioral and mental health supports in schools.
-The past two years have presented unprecedented challenges that have uniquely impacted the mental health and wellbeing of our students.
+We are here today to discuss the urgent need for our city to invest in a comprehensive system to ensure that our young people have access to and receive behavioral and mental health supports in schools.
+As emphasized at the oversight hearing on the mental health crisis two weeks ago, the past two years have presented unprecedented challenges that have uniquely impacted the mental health and wellbeing of our students.
 As highlighted in a recent U.S. Surgeon General's Advisory, the pandemic has exacerbated youth mental health needs that existed before the pandemic and spurred a national youth mental health crisis.
 We have seen dramatically increased rates of psychological distress among children and youth.
 Many young people in our City experienced unimaginable trauma and loss and are struggling with the return to in-person learning this year.
 For students to thrive in school, they must feel safe and supported by their school communities, and our schools must be places that are healing-centered, where students and families experience physical, psychological, and emotional safety.

 Students are 21 times more likely to seek support for mental health issues at school than at a community-based clinic, if at all.
 However, too often when students are struggling, they are met with exclusionary school discipline and policing practices that only further traumatize them and perpetuate the school-to-prison pipeline, disproportionately harming Black and Brown students and students with disabilities.
-As outlined in AFC's June 2021 report (attached), Police Response to Students in Emotional Crisis: A Call for Comprehensive Mental Health and Social Emotional Supports for Students in Police-Free Schools, in the 2018-2019 school year alone, the NYPD reported 3,544 "child in crisis interventions" in which a student displayed signs of emotional distress, was removed from school by a police or school safety officer, and was sent to a hospital for a psychological evaluation.1 Of these students, 47% were Black despite Black students accounting for only 25% of the total NYC public school population.
-Moreover, during these transports, some students as young as 5 were handcuffed.
 Through our work assisting individual students and families, we know the traumatic impact of NYPD intervention, EMS transport, and unnecessary hospitalization on students, families, and school staff.
-Furthermore, these responses do nothing to address the root causes of student behavior, reduce time spent in class learning, and correlate with poor academic outcomes, decreased likelihood of graduating, and increased likelihood of entering the juvenile/criminal legal system.
+Furthermore, these responses do nothing to address the root causes of student behavior, reduce time spent in class learning, and correlate with poor academic outcomes, decreased likelihood of graduating, and increased likelihood of entering the juvenile or criminal legal system.